 We strongly advise you to use a unique password for each device instead of a generic password for all devices.
-For instructions, see Identity and access management in AXIS OS Knowledge base and .
+For instructions, see and .

 Anonymous access

 CSC #5: Account Management.

 We don't recommend that you allow anonymous users to access video and configuration settings in the device without having to provide login credentials.
 For more information, see .